NUSTEM-UK/KV6006-Practical-Session-2022/worksheets/4-Putting_it_all_together.md

 ### Sensors

-For reference, here's a diagram of the Pico sensor device with all the wires in the right places:
+For reference, here's a diagram of the Pico sensor device with all the wires in the right places (which helps me if and when some of them fall out):

 ![Alt text](images/Pico_sensors_wiring.png)